Compliance Center

 3. Evaluator's Certification

 Only the evaluator's letter goes to the district.
 Your full portfolio stays at home.
-The evaluator reviews it during the annual interview and writes one page certifying that "appropriate education is occurring."
+During the annual interview, the evaluator reviews the portfolio and then writes a short certification stating that an appropriate education is occurring.

 4. Test Results (Grades 3, 5, 8 only)